michaelTurco/michaelturco.github.io/index.md

 I also added some features to the 'Account' page, which was previously left blank when I worked on it last in CS-360.
 I added a way to change the user's "nickname", which is what the app greets them with in the home page, and also added a 'Sign Out' button to clear the authentication and return to the login screen.

 <img src="/assets/images/account_page.png" width="400">

+**Course Outcomes Reached:**
+Through this enhancement, I reached [course outcomes](#course-outcomes) #5, and #4.
+By adding Firebase authentication and a Firestore database, the user accounts are much more secure, and the user data is now hidden from those who don't have access.
+This is drastically different from storing the user passwords and data in plaintext on the local MySQL database, and it's a big leap towards a more realistic app.
+Firebase is a professionally used cloud platform for building online databases, and I referenced their official documentation when implementing authentication and data storage.

 ---
 ## Course Outcomes